Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 Now that we are happy with the way solution runs locally, the next steps are related to preparation for deployment to Super Protocol.

-Run the following [command](/developers/CLI_commands/solutions/generate-key) in the directory where you placed the SPCTL executable to generate the signing key for the solution :
+Run the following [command](/developers/CLI_commands/solutions/generate-key) in the directory where you placed the SPCTL executable to generate the signing key for the solution:

 ```
 ./spctl solutions generate-key signing-key
 ```

-<Highlight color="red">Для чего нужно подписывать решение ключом?</Highlight>

 ## Pack the solution